List of The Librarian characters: Professor Lazlo / Vlad Dracula

 An elderly, crippled man who is a brilliant professor at the University of Bucharest.
 Seemingly harmless, he is taken hostage by the villainous Kubichek, who wants Lazlo to lead him to the Judas Chalice.
-Later it is revealed that he is none other than Dracula/Vlad the Impaler himself.
+After Kubichek unsuccessfully attempts to resurrect what he thinks is the skeleton of Dracula/Vlad the Impaler, a legendary Romanian warlord-turned-vampire, Lazlo reveals he is Dracula and the skeleton belonged to a peasant.
 After drinking from a victim infected by Cholera hundreds of years ago, he became weakened, assuming an almost-human, crippled form.
 Since then, he has searched for the Judas Chalice, hoping to reawaken his evil powers.
 After drinking from the Judas Chalice, Dracula regains his powers and battles Flynn and Simone Renoir.
 Flynn is able to trick Dracula with the Judas Chalice and then impale him through the heart with a stake made from an aspen tree, the same kind of tree from which Judas Iscariot hung himself.
 Dracula dies, releasing the souls of all of his victims and burning to ash in the process.